Mechazo11/clearpath_simulator_harmonic/README.md

 of Clearpath Robotics.
 ```

-* In my opinion, I find this line to be in contradiction with the BSD-3 licensse that was used with the robot.
+* In my opinion, I find this line to be in contradiction with the BSD-3 license that was used with the simulator.
 The ```.py``` files where I have made the modifications to accept custom yaml file names, I have removed this last line.
 An issue discussing this matter with Clearpath robotics can be found here: [Issue #]()

 ## Useful Resources